19 — Playing My Own Game

 I cut all of it.
 New game now starts in Oak’s Lab, directly in front of the three Poké Balls.
 One custom dialogue box — “Ancient Ember awaits” — then you pick your starter.
 The bedroom, the Route 1 trigger, the lab walk-in animation, Oak’s four-box speech, the rival’s interruption: all gone.

-This required some careful flag surgery.
-The EventScript_ResetAllMapFlags call that fires on new game sets FLAG_HIDE_OAK_IN_HIS_LAB, so Oak would be invisible without an explicit FlagClear immediately after.
-The outdoor Oak coord events needed to be removed from map.json (source of truth, not the generated .inc file).
-The starter scene had two paths — the cinematic one we removed, and the national dex scene used in post-game.
-Those shared some movement scripts, so the national dex path needed to be preserved even while gutting the intro.
+This required flag surgery.
+The EventScript_ResetAllMapFlags call that fires on new game sets FLAG_HIDE_OAK_IN_HIS_LAB, so Oak would be invisible without an explicit FlagClear right after.
+I removed the outdoor Oak coord events from map.json (source of truth, not the generated .inc file).
+The starter scene had two paths — the cinematic one I removed, and the national dex scene used in post-game.
+Those shared movement scripts, so the national dex path had to survive the gutting.

 222 lines removed.